aerospike/aerospike-rest-gateway/docs/data-formats.md

 ## JSON Use Cases

 For many uses `JSON` is a simpler and completely valid option.
 It provides simplicity of use, and familiarity.
-If basic Key Value operations involving non CDTs are being used, and Bytes and GeoJSON are not being utilized, then `JSON` will work completely with the Aerospike data model.
+If basic Key Value operations are being used, and neither Maps with non string keys, Bytes nor GeoJSON are required, then `JSON` will work completely with the Aerospike data model.

 ## Message Pack Use Cases